Cost of Living in Valencia Spain 2026: Rent, Groceries & Monthly Budgets

 monthly living and housing costs

-To understand monthly costs in Valencia, you’ll want a clear split between everyday expenses (food, transport, utilities) and housing.
+To understand monthly costs in Valencia, check the latest from Numbeo.
+It splits everyday expenses (food, transport, utilities) from housing.

 Monthly Living Breakdown